Ertugliflozin / Sitagliptin Dosage

 For patients already receiving ertugliflozin: Switch to combination product with same ertugliflozin dose

--This drug is not recommended for patients with type 1 diabetes mellitus or for the treatment of diabetic ketoacidosis.
+- This drug is not recommended for patients with type 1 diabetes mellitus as it may increase the risk of diabetic ketoacidosis in these patients.

 Renal Dose Adjustments